StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/config-vars/s-linkurl.md

 The URL of the link, which acts as the name if a `linkName` does not exist.
 Kann auf jede beliebige Zeichenfolge eingestellt werden.
 Dies ist der Parameter `pev1` in der Bildanforderung.

-If set with `linkType`, an image request will be sent as a download, custom, or exit link.
+If set with [`linkType`](https://docs.adobe.com/content/help/en/analytics/implementation/javascript-implementation/variables-analytics-reporting/config-var/s-linktrackvars.html), an image request will be sent as a download, custom or exit link.

 **Beispiel**